Capital Equipment is defined as a unit of equipment which costs $5000 or more. The cost of this equipment is depreciated over several years.

 Each unit of equipment is assigned to an Equipment Custodian who is usually the Department Head or Operations Manager at the location of the equipment.
 These custodians are responsible to ensure that the equipment is properly utilized and accounted for until proper disposal.
 They are assisted by the Financial Services personnel who take

 All appropriated budget requests for Capital Equipment must be processed as separate items during the annual budget request cycle.
 The requests for appropriated Capital Equipment items are submitted with stewardship review materials.

-bar codenumber when received or installed.
+bar codenumber when received or by a fixed asset specialist.
 An inventory count will be made periodically by Financial Services using bar code scanning technology.
 Equipment custodians will be asked to account for any missing equipment.

 - Disposal of Equipment and Relief of Accountability procedures are found on the web under Surplus sales.
 The website can be found here.

 This page contains PDF documents.
 Download a free PDF reader from Adobe.